 Recently dropped on Netflix, Annihilation from writer-director Alex Garland is a smart sci-fi film, that while it might leave you with more questions than answers on viewing is still one of the most rewarding watches you’ll find on all of Netflix.
-Natalie Portman stars as a grieving biologist who’s sent out on an all-female expedition group made up of other scientists and a paramedic, to investigate an area of national parkland that’s been taken over by The Shimmer, a phenomena caused by a meteor that has created eerie glowing flora and fauna.
+Natalie Portman stars as a grieving biologist who’s sent out on an all-female expedition group made up of other scientists and a paramedic, to investigate an area of national parkland that’s been taken over by The Shimmer, a phenomenon caused by a meteor that has created eerie glowing flora and fauna.
 Suffice to say things don’t go smoothly on this dangerous mission into this glowing location that’s decidedly less wonderland than it seems on the surface, especially when it comes to the inhabitants.
 Garland has learned from monster movies of old that less is decidedly more in creating a monster that through grim glimpses let us conjure up something even worse in our own imaginations.
 Scarily good.

 Director Greg McClean followed up one Aussie nightmare in Wolf Creek with another of the creature feature kind.
 Rogue sees what might have been an uneventful crocodile watching boat trip through the Aussie Northern Territory go slightly off course when the vessel is attacked by a huge man (and anything that gets in its way) eating croc, leaving those on board scrambling to get safely ashore of a tiny island.
-Although, it’s no safe haven for long as it just happens this island will be submerged with the tide in a short time, spelling dinner to big old Mr Croc.
+Although it’s no safe haven for long as it just happens this island will be submerged with the tide in a short time, spelling dinner to big old Mr. Croc.
 The key factor here is believability, it’s a fact that crocodiles have eaten people in this part of the world and can grow to huge sizes.
-The film also stands out as it isn’t tongue-in-cheek or played for laughs like so may other similar looking low budget, giant animal terrorising the public features you might find on Netflix.
-With more tension that Rodger Federer’s tennis racket, as monster movies go Rogue is a perfectly pitched bit of escapism.
+The film also stands out as it isn’t tongue-in-cheek or played for laughs like so many other similar looking low budget, giant animal terrorising the public features you might find on Netflix.
+With more tension that Rodger Federer’s tennis racket, as monster movies go, Rogue, is a perfectly pitched bit of escapism.

-Ok, so we’re going to go on record as saying Ghoulies isn’t the best film you’re going to watch this year, in fact it’ll probably be the worst.
+Ok, so we’re going to go on record as saying Ghoulies isn’t the best film you’re going to watch this year, in fact, it’ll probably be the worst.
 But it ticks a lot of boxes when it comes to monster movies, B-ones at least.
-You’ve got low-budget shlock, funny, ugly looking rubberised monsters running round causing havoc, and acting hammier than Porky Pig.
+You’ve got low-budget shlock, funny, ugly looking rubberised monsters running around causing havoc, and acting hammier than Porky Pig.
 To say Ghoulies owes a debt of gratitude to the film Gremlins released earlier that year to much fanfare would be the understatement to end them all.
 It’s essentially a cheap knock-off that sees a college student who looks like a lost member of Spandau Ballet summon up demons at a party, because why not.
 It leads to these odd looking slimy things making it a party none of them will forget in a hurry.
-They made three sequels so the films couldn’t have been that bad right?
+They made three sequels, so the films couldn’t have been that bad right?
 Right?
 You can always check out the trailer before you dive headfirst into this one.

 British director Gareth Edward’s labour of love Monsters sees a host of epic and sometimes beautiful beasts play out as a backdrop to a road-movie romance.
 The story is set in a world left changed forever after a probe was sent to Europa, a moon of Jupiter, to search for life and returned via a crash-landing in Mexico containing some beings who came along for the ride.
 These ‘monsters’ occupy the Infected Zone in northern Mexico, where travel is forbidden.
 Army jets and a huge wall that has been constructed keep these beasts out of the US (a huge wall keeping Mexicans out of America, who’d come up with that).
-A photo journalist has to traverse the dangerous zone to escort his boss’s daughter to the safety of the U.S. border.
-Along the way they bump into plenty of incredible creatures, different to many monsters we’ve ever seen on film especially those seen pulsating at its climax.
+A photojournalist has to traverse the dangerous zone to escort his boss’s daughter to the safety of the U.S. border.
+Along the way, they bump into plenty of incredible creatures, different to many monsters we’ve ever seen on film especially those seen pulsating at its climax.
 An exceptional film in so many ways.

 THE BABADOOK (2014)